-With winter still reigning on the northern hemisphere, I look at how the word “snow” is written in different European languages and visualize it on the map of Europe while exploring etymological roots and their meanings.
+With winter still reigning in the northern hemisphere, I look at how the word “snow” is written in different European languages and visualize it on the map of Europe while exploring its etymological roots and their meanings.
 While some of the results are expected, there are some interesting and exciting outlier cases!
-So, let’s go and explore how the word snow in different languages of Europe looks like!
+So, let’s go and explore what the word snow in different languages of Europe looks like!

-Naturally, similarities are noticeable within same language families – for example, Slavic countries are using words “snijeg“, “sneg”, “snih” or “снег” for a snow in different languages.
+Naturally, similarities are noticeable within the same language families – for example, Slavic countries use using words “snijeg“, “sneg”, “snih” or “снег” for snow in different languages.

 Germanic and (Balto-)Slavic origin is probably from the Proto-Indo-European word “*sneygʷʰ-“.

-Romanesque languages are using variants like “neige”, “nieve“, “neve” – with the notable exception of Romanian language which uses the word “zăpadă” – similar to the Slavic verb meaning “to fall” (zapadati, napadati).
+Romance languages use variants like “neige”, “nieve“, “neve” – with the notable exception of the Romanian language, which uses the word “zăpadă” – similar to the Slavic verb meaning “to fall” (zapadati, napadati).
 However, I just learned, thanks to Reddit user jondevries, that the word “nea” is also used, especially in expressions like “fulgi de nea” (snowflakes).

 Origins of the Romanesque variants are seemingly related to Latin nix, nivem (meaning “snow”).

 However, there are several interesting outliers on the map.

 Basque language word for snow is “elurra/elura” and it originates from the From Proto-Basque *eɫhur̄,